 Dependency on Apigee Edge

-- Upon startup, Edge Microgateway obtains a list of special "Edge Microgateway-aware" proxies and a list of all of the products from your Apigee Edge organization.
-For each incoming client request, Edge Microgateway determines if the request matches one of these API proxies and then validates the incoming access token or API key based on the keys in the product associated with that proxy.
+- Upon startup, Edge Microgateway obtains a list of special "Edge Microgateway-aware" proxies and a list of all of the API products from your Apigee Edge organization.
+For each incoming client request, Edge Microgateway determines if the request matches one of these API proxies and then validates the incoming access token or API key based on the keys in the API product associated with that proxy.